Friday November 6th. 5 miles. Hodder and Ribble.

 I dropped to the bathing places used by the college in the distant past.
 This is a delightful stretch of the Hodder with several natural rocky weirs and pools.
 I sat at one for half an hour without seeing a fish.
 I was becoming hypnotised watching the water flowing over the rocks.

 Then it is into soggy fields to walk through Winkley Hall grounds to meet up with the next stretch of river just before it joins the Ribble.
-There is an ancient oak along here which I always stop and stare at, yet another picture.
+There is an ancient tree, The Winkley Oak, along here which I always stop and stare at, yet another picture.

 I knew of a fisherman’s hut and bench where I rested for a while now looking over the Hodder joining the Ribble.